bazelbuild/rules_swift/swift/runfiles/README.md

   variables.
 If not present, the function looks for the manifest and directory near CommandLine.arguments.first (argv[0]), the path of the main program.

-If you want to start subprocesses, and the subprocess can't automatically find the correct runfiles directory, you can explicitly set the right environment variables for them:
+If you want to start subprocesses, and those subprocesses need to resolve runfiles themselves, you need to explicitly set the right environment variables for them:

 ```swift
 import Foundation